renovatebot/renovate/docs/usage/self-hosted-experimental.md

 If set, Renovate will export OpenTelemetry data to the supplied endpoint.
 For more information see [the OpenTelemetry docs](opentelemetry.md).

-## `RENOVATE_CACHE_NPM_MINUTES`

-If set to any integer, Renovate will use this integer instead of the default npm cache time (15 minutes) for the npm datasource.

 ## `RENOVATE_X_AUTODISCOVER_REPO_ORDER`